deepshi1410/css-animations-lab/README.md

 ## Project Description

 This repository contains examples of basic day to day use CSS animations.
 The aim of this project is to provide a resource for learning and experimenting with CSS animations.
 Also, you can simple copy paste the animations code and use in your codebase.
+This project is built using React, tailwind css.

 ## Features